DAZCHUU-ONLY/DAZCHUU-ONLY/README.md

 ✧*:･ﾟ✧*:･ﾟ* "The perfect match of light and dark.
 Each other's only Tainted—and No Longer Human." *:･ﾟ✧*:･ﾟ✧

 Strict DAZCHUU.
-If Nakadaz or no-preference doesn’t repulse you, we’re not a match.
+If Nakadaz or no-preference doesn’t repulse u, we’re not a match.

 <br>